jterrace/js.js/README.rst

 How?
 ----
-Instead of trying to create an interpreter from scratch, _SpiderMonkey is compiled into _LLVM and then _emscripten translates the output into JavaScript.
+Instead of trying to create an interpreter from scratch, SpiderMonkey_ is compiled into LLVM_ and then emscripten_ translates the output into JavaScript.

 Files
 -----
-Source files:

 * changes.rst - contains a list of changes that had to be manually made to get compiled code to run